SuperViz/tutorials/flutter-realtime-chat/README.md

 ## Setting app environment variables

-On project folder create a `.env` file than add to file:
+On project folder create a `.env` file then add to file:

 ```bash
 CLIENT_ID=YOUR_CLIENT_ID